-The Rural Utilities Service (RUS) is proposing to amend its regulations to revise its requirements regarding RUS approval of plans and specifications for buildings.
-Specifically, RUS is proposing that the requirement for RUS approval of architectural plans and specifications for buildings be eliminated and that instead the borrower's architect or engineer be required to state that the design complies with certain specific standards.
+The Rural Utilities Service (RUS) is amending its regulations to revise its requirements regarding RUS approval of plans and specifications for buildings.
+Specifically, the requirement for RUS approval of architectural plans and specifications for buildings is eliminated and instead the borrower's architect or engineer is required to state that the design complies with certain specific standards.
 This change is being made in order to provide better service to borrowers.

 FOR FURTHER INFORMATION CONTACT: